HiRISEAI/hiriseai.github.io/_posts/2022-3-9-martian-challenge-2022.md

 *The Martian Challenge 2022 is supported by NASA Grant 80NSSC22K0440.*

 **The Challenge:**
-**You're invited to choose a Martian crater as next landing site.
+**You're invited to choose a Martian crater as the next landing site.
 Give your reasons by using images from past and current Mars explorations.**

 **Eligibility**:
 The Martian Challenge 2022 is open to everyone.
 You can participate as an individual or in a team.